ZainabR11/CODSOFT-1/README.md

 ## Demo

-You can try out the calculator by visiting the following link: [Calculator Demo](https://clipchamp.com/watch/8lgkHg7DXf6)
+You can try out the calculator by visiting the following link: [Portfolio Demo](https://clipchamp.com/watch/8lgkHg7DXf6)